cronecode/graphql-pitch/PITCHME.md

 ---

 ### Pains with Redux
 - Complexity
 - Boilerplate
 - Indirection
 ---
 ### Pains with ~~Redux~~ REST

 - Complexity
 - Boilerplate
 - **Indirection**
 ---
 ![current](images/current_page_header_component.png)

-# The client wants to know
 - Should I display the Create User Group button?

-# The business rule
+---

+THE BUSINESS RULE
 - The Create User Group button should be displayed if the current user is allowed to create user groups.

+### The client wants
-# The client needs to ask the server
+### to ask the server
 - Is the current user allowed to create user groups?
 ---
 ### What actually happens
-- `UserContainer` requests the current user from the server
+- `UserContainer` requests the current user from the server...
-- Payload:
+---

 ```json
 {
   "allowedOperations": [